 One of the best developments that we heard about in the Microsoft Ignite 2021 was the ability to produce native mobile apps in Power Apps.

-In the old world, in order for your users to get a Power App that you had created, you first had to download the Power App wrapper application from the App store.
-And then, and only then you could launch the Power Apps that you yourself had created for your users.
-So, users had to take two steps – to first download the Power Apps app, and then your app.
+In order for your users to get a Power App that you had created in the past, you first had to download the Power App wrapper application from the App store.
+And only then you could launch the Power Apps that you yourself had created for your users.
+So, users had to take two steps.
+First, they had to download the Power Apps app, and then your app.

-What this new feature allows you to do is to produce your Power Apps and actually deploy them right to the App store directly.
-That means, as your user can skip step one, they can get your app directly from the App store.
+What this new feature allows you to do is to produce your Power Apps and directly deploy them right to the App Store.
+This means your user can skip step one and can get your app directly from the App Store.

 Think about the power of this.
-You can basically create your own app in Power Apps and deploy one version to the Google Play store and the Apple App store.
+You can basically create your own app in Power Apps and deploy one version to the Google Play Store and the Apple App Store.
 You don’t need to make any modifications that you usually need to make with low code Power App platforms.
-Also, what that means is that when users actually download your app, they have a notification or an identifier for your app directly on their home screen.
+Also, when users download your app, they have a notification or an identifier for your app directly on their home screen.

-Now that being said, one caveat is that they still need to make sure that you’re registered with the tenants.
+One caveat is that they still need to make sure that you’re registered with the tenants.
 So, you can’t make an app, for example, that all users use.
 The first step in your application must be the ability for your users to log into that tenant or to that Microsoft environment.
 But you can still put your branding and your application around it, as opposed to Microsoft’s.
-This is very powerful especially for Power Apps user adoption.
+This is very powerful, especially for Power Apps user adoption.

 Collaboration Features With The Microsoft Power Platform

-Another big feature that we learned about that Ignite 2021 showed us is more collaboration features with the Power Platform.
+Other big features that we learned about that Ignite 2021 showed us are more collaboration features with the Power Platform.
 This means that they’ve added certain features that improve collaboration in these tools.

-They’ve added here is the ability for you to comment on things, similar to what you would have in an Excel file or Word file.
-You can have all those comments within integrated right in the Power Apps or Power Automate platform.
+They’ve added the ability for you to comment on things, similar to what you would have in an Excel file or Word file.
+You can have all those comments integrated right into the Power Apps or Power Automate platform.

-Right now, if I wanted to share my application with someone else and they are developing it now, I can’t go back in and develop it for me.
-It says I’m locked out.
+Right now, if I wanted to share my application with someone else and they were developing it at the same time, I couldn’t go back in and develop it for me.
+It would say that I’m locked out.
 And that is so annoying, especially when you’re developing something with the team, right?
 So, I’m really excited about this feature that Microsoft is allowing you to co-author the same app at the same time.

-The final feature in terms of collaboration that we see is the ability to add your code to any Get platform that you want.
+The final collaboration feature that we see is the ability to add your code to any Get platform that you want.
 Usually, with low code Power Apps, they’re drag and drop systems, right?
 So that makes it difficult.
-You would have code that you then check in to a version control system.
-But Power Apps is now producing an extension that you can add to Get where you can track all of that.
-So, you get all the abilities and the benefits that you would get with Get like version control, branches, and different things like that.
+You would have code that you then check into a version control system.
+But Power Apps now has an extension that you can add to Get where you can track all of that.
+So, you get all the abilities and the benefits that you would get with the Get like version control, branches, and different things like that.

-Microsoft does really challenge this here and mixes in the combination of citizen developers with professional developers.
+Microsoft really challenges this here and mixes in the combination of citizen developers with professional developers.
 So, you can have your citizen developers, for example, developing right on your Power Platform.
-And you can have your professional developers, maybe doing version control and branch management, etc. in the background, which makes this very powerful and improves collaboration.
+And you can also have your professional developers working, perhaps on version control and branch management in the background.

 Pricing & Licensing Fees